 - Where to stay: The Ouray Inn is a cool, quirky little spot to sleep in comfort.
 You can also find free dispersed camping on one of the nearby National Forest Service roads.

+There are a lot of awesome activities in Glenwood Springs to get stoked about.
 The main attraction in the Colorado mountain town of Glenwood Springs is Hanging Lake.
 The hike to this incredible lake has become so popular that permits are now required, but it’s totally worth the hassle to see Hanging Lake at least once.
 In fact, this incredible destination should be on every Colorado road trip itinerary.

 The other highlight of Glenwood Springs is that it is home to several Colorado hot springs.
-Glenwood Hot Springs is family-friendly, while Iron Mountain, right on the Colorado River, has a good vibe and a more relaxing ambience.
+Glenwood Hot Springs is family-friendly, while Iron Mountain, right on the Colorado River, has a good vibe and a more relaxing ambiance.
 This makes Glenwood Springs one of the best mountain towns in Colorado if you’re looking for unique things to see and do.